AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 1. Add the user or the group to the [!DNL Adobe Stock] cloud configuration.

+## Access Adobe Stock assets {#access-stock-assets}

 A non-admin user having permissions to the [!DNL Adobe Stock] cloud configuration can search and license the [!DNL Adobe Stock] assets from the [!DNL Experience Manager] interface.

 The user has to perform an additional step of activating the [!DNL Adobe Stock] cloud configuration before accessing [!DNL Adobe Stock] assets.
 This is a one-time activity.
-If the user is assigned permissions on multiple Adobe Stock cloud configurations, the user can select the desired configuration from the **[!UICONTROL User Preferences** panel.
+If the user is assigned permissions on multiple [!DNL Adobe Stock] cloud configurations, the user can select the desired configuration from the **[!UICONTROL User Preferences]** panel.

 To activate the [!DNL Adobe Stock] cloud configuration: